SERVIR-WA/GALUP/training/3_idu/module.md

   are combined when we multiply the land cover and drainage rasters together (for further explanation on why we use prime numbers, you can refer back to section 3.3 Raster Calculator).
 After the layers are reclassified, they are multiplied together using raster calculator.

-- Next, the combined suitability raster needs to be seperated into urban areas and rural areas.
+- Next, the combined suitability raster needs to be separated into urban areas and rural areas.
 This is where we use the urban and rural rasters that were calculated in the first part of the IDU workflow.
 The combined raster is multiplied by the urban and rural rasters, respectively.
-This calculation maintains the suitability of the targetted area while setting the rest of the raster equal to 0.
+This calculation maintains the suitability of the targeted area while setting the rest of the raster equal to 0.
 After this is done for both the urban and rural rasters, the r.null tool is used to convert the 0 raster values to No Data.

-- With the urban and rural parts of the suitability raster seperated, it is time to create the first iteration of the IDUs.
+- With the urban and rural parts of the suitability raster separated, it is time to create the first iteration of the IDUs.
 Starting with either the urban or rural suitability rasters, r.to.vect is used to convert the raster layer to a vector layer.
 The fix geometries tool is then used on the vector